nneubauer/homebridge-denon/README.md

 * `Can not access receiver with IP: xx.xx.xx.xx.
 Might be due to a wrong port.
 Try 80 or 8080 manually in config file.` It is possible that the the software was not able to extract the correct port from the available receivers.
 Make sure to connect the receivers to the network when (re)starting homebridge.
 If this doesn't fix the problem, try to set a manual port. `80` is for non-Heos models and `8080` is for Heos models.

-* `No Denon receiver with IP: xx.xx.xx.xx found in network.
-Check Denon network status or try setting a manual port.` The specified receiver is not found in the network with the auto-discover function.
+* `Receiver with ip: xx.xx.xx.xx is disabled.
+Can't connect through http or Telnet.` The specified receiver is not found in the network with the auto-discover function.
 This means that the auto port set will not work and the device information can not be set in homebridge.
 If you can control your device, you can ignore this warning.
 If the plugin is not working.
-You can try to set a manual port and check if the plugin is working in the home app.
+You can try to set a manual port or set it to telnet and check if the plugin is working in the home app.
 Otherwise try checking the network connection of the receiver.

+* `Can't connect to receiver with IP: xx.xx.xx.xx`
+The plugin can't connect to the receiver over Telnet.
+This might be due to a faulty network connection or something in the router.
+You can test this to open a manual Telnet connection with the receiver on port 23.
+Please Google if you don't know how this is possible.

+* `Can't login at receiver with IP: xx.xx.xx.xx`
+The plugin can't connect to the receiver over Telnet.
+This might be due to a faulty network connection or something in the router.
+You can test this to open a manual Telnet connection with the receiver on port 23.
+Please Google if you don't know how this is possible.

 ## Further Reading and Thanks

 Thanks to [nneubauers](https://github.com/nneubauer) for making a stable version that worked with newer Denon models like my AVR x1400.
+Thanks to [stfnhmplr](https://github.com/stfnhmplr), as I looked a bit to his Telnet implementation of the Denon.
 Also thanks to Jer G who took the time to inform me on the volume control of Denon receivers and input settings with special characters.

 ## Future work

 * Improve volume control for remote widget.
 * Add support for multi zone.
+* Add default volume levels for specific inputs.
+* Add option for auto discovery IP address.
 * ~~Improve updating state of the multiple switches when changing one.~~
 * ~~Improve polling code for more efficiency.~~
 * ~~Add volume control with a Light Bulb for Siri volume control.~~
+* ~~Add support for Telnet communication.~~

 ## Bugs

-* Auto discovery of non-heos receivers.
+* ~~Auto discovery of non-heos receivers.~~
 * ~~API port is working with older version of denon receivers.~~
 * ~~Wrong input is selected when turning on the device with automations.~~
 * ~~Wrong input is selected when changing volume.~~